Falmouth-Games-Academy/comp140-worksheetB/README.md

 The more weight is added to the counterweight, the further the projectile will fly.
 A lever with a simple on/off connection could be used to fire the trebuchet.

+## Research
+I got the idea for the crank mechanism from a couple of alt controllers, the Tank Controller that was created by a former student, in which a crank was rotated to change the rotation of the turret on a tank, and the Safe game in which a valve is rotated to open a safe.
+My crank system will be different in that it will be a horizontal crank.
+Chicken Jump is an endless jumper for 1 to 8 players in which you need to avoid cars and trucks.
+It can be played at home on a keyboard, but is much more fun with physical pads on which the players have to jump.
+This game gave me the idea to use pressure sensors to control how far the projectile is thrown.